The way to admission

 Documents from the contracting states of the so-called "Hague Authentication Convention" must be certified with an apostille.
 To have a document certified by an apostille, contact the foreign ministry of the issuing country.
 In some countries, the Ministry of Justice or the Ministry of Education is responsible for this.
 The apostille must always be presented in the original and must certify the signature on the original document, not the signature of the notary.

-Full diplomatic certification is required for documents from all those countries with which there is no bilateral certification agreement and which are also not contracting states to the Hague Certification Convention.
+Full diplomatic certification is required for documents from all those countries with which there is no bilateral certification agreement and which are also not contracting states to the Hague Authentication Convention.

-For a full diplomatic legalization of your documents
+For a full diplomatic authentication of your documents, first the domestic authentication notes of

 German & English skills

-Depending on the study program or course, various German language skills are required for admission.
-All those whose first language is not German must either pass a German language test as part of the admission examination or submit a corresponding certificate by a defined date.
+Depending on the study programme or course, various German language skills (or, rarely, English language skills) are required for admission.
+All those whose first language is not German must either present an appropriate certificate by a defined date or prove their level during the entrance exam.

 German language level